peta/turtle.tmbundle/README.md

 The language grammar now covers the official W3C parser spec (as proposed in the latest CR released on Feb 19th 2013).
 However, there are still one/two particularities that differ, but you shouldn't notice them during your daily work.
 In the case you notice some weird behaviour (most obvious sign: broken syntax highlighting), please file a bug in the [project's issue tracker](https://github.com/peta/turtle.tmbundle/issues "Here at GitHub").

-## Snippets

-Right now the following snippets are included:

-+ Basic document skeleton
-+ "Smart" prefix/base directives (hit tab to see it work)
-+ A set of basic prefix directives (Boring!
-The cool kids instead use the fancy auto-completion)
+The language grammar also recognizes keywords and builtin functions from the latest SPAR[QU]L 1.1 language specification.
+Further there is basic autocompletion (`ALT + ESC`) for the aforementioned.

 ## Powerful auto-completion

 The Turtle bundle offers auto-completion at two levels:

-__NOTE: *When determining IRIs associated with a given QName prefix, local prefix declarations always have precedence over those given by prefix.cc.
+__NOTE: *When determining IRIs associated with a given prefix name, local prefix declarations always have precedence over those given by prefix.cc.
 So when you mess up IRIs in your @prefix directives, auto-completion might not work as expected.*__

-### Auto-completion when declaring prefixes
+### Auto-completion for @prefix directives

 When you invoke the `Autocomplete` command (ALT + ESCAPE) within the scope of a prefix directive (right after the `@prefix ` keyword), the Turtle bundle fetches a list of all prefixes registered at [prefix.cc](http://prefix.cc) and displays them nicely in a auto-complete dropdown box.
 Once you have chosen an and confirmed your selection, the prefix directive is automagically updated with the prefix and its according URI.
 (Note: the fetched data is locally cached for 24h)

 __NOTE: *Auto-completion for prefix declarations is case-insensitive*__

-### Auto-completion for prefixed names (a.k.a. resource identifiers)
+### Auto-completion for the local part of prefixed name IRIs

-When you invoke the `Autocomplete` command (ALT + ESCAPE) within the scope of a prefixed name (e.g. right after `my:` or at `my:a...`), the Turtle bundle determines the actual URI that is abbreviated by the prefix and checks if there is a machine readable Vocabulary/Ontology document available (currently only RDF/S and OWL documents in the XML serialization format are supported).
+When you invoke the `Autocomplete` command (ALT + ESCAPE) within the scope of a prefixed name (e.g. right after `my:` or at `my:a...`), the Turtle bundle determines the actual URI that is abbreviated by the prefixed namespace and checks if there is a machine readable Vocabulary/Ontology document available (currently only RDF/S and OWL documents in the XML serialization format are supported -- but with known issues).
 When one is found, it is live-aggregated and all of its Classes and Roles/Properties are extracted (along with their documentation) and nicely presented in a auto-complete dropdown box.
 (Note: the fetched data is locally cached for 24h)

 __NOTE: *Auto-completion for prefixed names is case-sensitive*__